why:

 by Maja Juzwiak

 The fact that only a tiny percentage of the women in my surroundings had access to this knowledge struck me.
-For many, the period is regarded as an annoying time of the month when they are restricted from doing certain activities.
+For many, the period is still regarded as an annoying time of the month when they are restricted from doing certain activities.
 And when the bloody days don't come, they might take a pregnancy test to verify the possibility.
 Many only start looking more into their cycle when pregnancy is involved.

 However, menstruation is about so much more than that.
-And I only came to find that out in my nearly 30s.
+And I only came to find that out in my 30s.
 No one ever talked to me about it in the past.
 I never learned about it in school, nor was I incentivised to research it further (and I understand that it is because the knowledge was also lacking in my surroundings).
 And I have realised I am not the only one.
 Many women my age (as well as younger and older) still don't understand their bodies, patterns and cycles.